How to Detect Outliers in Data Wrangling: Examples and Use Cases

 Data cleaning example of two dummy datasets

 Below is an example of two dummy datasets.
-One contains the records of height in feet and the other contains records of date Of birth for 5 different actors.
+One contains the height records (feet) and the other contains Date of Birth records for 5 different actors.

 Next, we need to create a Python function that takes a text as input, cleans the text and returns it.
 We then apply this function on the “Actor Name” column of the DoB dataset.